 Taste of Cinema relates how Blanchett’s performance in the film allowed her to win an Oscar.
 Allen was also praised for his production, which is quite different from his usual comedic movies.

-About Cherry is an indie film that was shot entirely in San Francisco.
-SF Citizen reveals all of the film’s views of San Francisco.
+About Cherry is an indie film that was shot entirely in San Francisco. reveals all of the film’s views of San Francisco.
 It stars Ashley Hinshaw as an 18-year-old girl who runs away from home only to find herself recruited into the city’s porn industry.